 Most existing tanks are compatible with biodiesel blends up to B100.
 All existing fuel storage tank manufacturers have issued signed letters stating compatibility with up to B100 per federal requirements.
 Steel tanks are listed under UL 58 for flammable fuels and do not test with specific fuels.
 Fiberglass tanks are listed under UL 1316, which does not offer a biodiesel test fluid.
 However, all fiberglass tank manufacturers have tested with biodiesel blends and meet federal codes with compatibility letters.
-Owens Corning was the only manufacturer of underground fiberglass tanks between 1965 and 1994 that did not test with biodiesel blends, and therefore was not able to issue a letter stating compatibility.
+Owens Corning manufactured underground fiberglass tanks between 1965 and 1994 and did not test with biodiesel blends, and therefore was not able to issue a letter stating compatibility.

 - Tank Preparation: If an existing tank is compatible, it must be cleaned prior to storing any blend above B5.
 Biodiesel blends, particularly higher blends, have a solvent affect and will "clean out" and absorb contamination left behind by years of petroleum fuel storage.